Ch. 2: Cover Letter Format

-In your conclusion you should ask them for an interview.
-If done tactfully, those who ask for an interview are twice as likely to get the interview.
-Thank them and ask to schedule an interview at their earliest convenience.
+In your conclusion you should ask them for an interview, and if done tactfully, those who ask are twice as likely to get the interview.
+Finally, thank them and ask to schedule an interview at their earliest convenience.

 Third paragraph example:

 6. Closing Salutation

 Make sure you include "Thank you for your consideration" after the body of your letter, and close it out with a salutation.
 Since it’s a formal letter, you can use an appropriate closer.
 “Sincerely,” is appropriate to use since you opened with “Dear”, letting it remain professional.

 - Kind regards,